Project-Sloth/ps-mdt/README.md

 # Installation
 * Download ZIP
 * Drag and drop resource into your server files, make sure to remove -main in the folder name
+* Open the sql folder and run the SQL script which corresponds to your framework

 # Weapon Info Export